benwalks/Lets-Build-Instagram-Free-Book/Chapter Two/Chapter Two.md

 > This feels nothing like Instagram.

 And for good reason!
 It’s not!
-When I comment on someones post on Instagram, it’s beautiful!
+When I comment on someone's post on Instagram, it’s beautiful!
 I simply write my scathing personal criticism in the comment box and then it appears magically on the post.
 The page  doesn’t refresh and I’m not taken to the top of the page!

 You know what?
 Let’s do that too.
 Let’s make our comments feel magic.